 The structure of the Center consists of a hybrid of Behavior Modification and Cognitive Restructuring.
-Consequences for negative behaviors progress from a verbal warning, to room time, to a drop in level, and finally isolation in the control room for serious cases of disruptive or uncontrollable behaviors.
+All residents enter the Center on Orientation Level and must learn program rules, complete self assessment/writing assignments to progress to Blue, Green and ultimately Gold Level.
+Consequences for negative behaviors progress from a verbal warning, to room time, to a drop in the student's level in the Center's Program, and finally isolation in the control room for serious cases of disruptive or uncontrollable behaviors.
 Negative consequences are not intended to be personalized or excessively punitive, but rather a learning process where the youth can learn socially acceptable behaviors.